wosephjeber/semisticky/README.md

 #Semi-Sticky Navigation
 A simple jQuery plugin to create a semi-sticky navigation bar.
 I really need to figure out a better term for this interaction.
+You can [check out a demo here](http://wosephjeber.github.io/semisticky)

 ##Usage